 I have been meaning to write a post discussing the connection between autism and casein.
-Today I’m going to discuss casein-free dairy alternatives.
-(Post may contain affiliate links).
+Today I'm going to discuss casein-free diet dairy alternatives.

 If you are interested in learning about gluten-free alternatives, click here.

 Back to the casein-free alternatives…

 First of all, I have been pleasantly surprised to find out that ricotta cheese, one of the main ingredients in lasagna, is nearly 100% whey protein.
 This means that ricotta cheese is nearly 100% casein-free.
 So, if you are casein intolerant but can eat small amounts of casein without problems, you may be able to tolerate ricotta cheese.
 To learn the difference between an intolerance and an allergy, click here.

 (Stay tuned because we have just finished creating and taste-testing a gluten-free, casein-free lasagna recipe)!

 We recently stumbled upon vegan mozzarella cheese that is quite tasty.
 New Seasons market donates to our church on a regular basis.
 One of the foods my husband brought home last month was a product called, “Follow Your Heart” Casein-Free Diet Dairy Alternative.
 It is a mozzarella-type cheese.
 I have eaten it numerous times in sandwiches, and I really like it!
 Note that it is not low in fat or saturated fat because it is made with coconut oil.

 If you are looking for a lower fat version of cheese, this isn't it.
 However, if you are looking for casein-free dairy alternatives that taste like cheese, then this might be the product you want.
 (Not an affiliate).
 We have a Safeway less than two miles from our house that has 17 assorted products from “Follow Your Heart.”
 So, I'm confident that this product is readily available in other stores as well.
 They do carry some of the products at Amazon.
 However, I'm not sure Amazon has the best price.